-The empirical investigation aims to identify the effect of poverty on fragility.
-However, there is endogeneity between fragility and poverty of households.
-In order to go around the issue of endogeneity, we opted for the use of instrumental variable estimation strategy where we took the sum of climatic shocks (namely drought, water shortage, flood, heavy rain, landslide and storm) faced by households in 2014, 2015, and 2016 as viable instruments for poverty measure in 2016.
-Since we measure poverty by consumption expenditure of a household, we claim that those households who faced higher sum of climatic shocks in 2014, 2015, and 2016 have lower consumption expenditure on average in the year 2016 (our poverty measure).
-This is tested by a simple OLS regression as shown in table 2, where we find a strong relationship between lagged sum of climatic shocks and total consumption per adult equivalent of a household in 2016.
-As the result shows, consumption expenditure in 2016 has significant relation to sum of climate shocks in 2014 and 2015.
-However, this does not rule out contemporaneous effect of shocks on consumption, as shown by the significant effect of sum of climatic shocks in all past years on consumption in 2016 (although with slightly lower coefficient).
-However, when we use only sum of climatic shocks in 2016 as an explanatory variable, we do not find significant effect on consumption expenditure of 2016.
-Therefore, the effect of climatic shocks on consumption is strong when we assess rather the cumulative effect of shocks.
+The empirical investigation aims to identify the relationship between poverty and fragility.
+However, as discussed in the literature review, there is endogeneity between fragility and welfare of households.
+In order to go around the issue of endogeneity, we opted for the use of instrumental variable estimation strategy where we took the sum of climatic shocks (namely drought, water shortage, flood, heavy rain, landslide, and storm) faced by households in 2014 and 2015 as the most viable instrument for poverty measure.
+Since we measure poverty by consumption expenditure of a household, we claim that those households who faced higher sum of climatic shocks in 2014 and 2015 have lower consumption expenditure, on average, in the year 2016 (our poverty measure).
+This is tested by a simple OLS regression, where we find a strong relationship between lagged sum of climatic shocks and total consumption per adult equivalent of a household in 2016, as shown in Table 2.
+This significant and positive relationship holds while controlling for socioeconomic characteristics of households and county fixed effects.
+Therefore, we can safely use lagged sum of climatic shocks as instrument variable in the IV-2SLS estimation model.